lul29/Phys212/week-9-rc-circuits-and-magnetism/reading-guide-week-9.md

 Example 28.12 is important in this section while challenge example 28.13 is more advanced than what you need for this course.

-## Check your understanding RC Circuits.
+## Check your understanding:  RC Circuits.

 [ciscode|rev=1|tool=elmsmedia|item=4896|entity_type=node|render=display_mode|display_mode=h5p]
 [ciscode|rev=1|tool=elmsmedia|item=4897|entity_type=node|render=display_mode|display_mode=h5p]